cirry/astro-yi/README.md

 /**
  * Comment Feature
  * enable {boolean}
+ * type {string} giscus and waline are currently supported.
  * serverUrl {string} server link
  * pageSize {number} number of comments per page. default 10
  * wordLimit {number} Comment word s limit.
 When a single number is filled in, it 's the maximum number of comment words.
 No limit when set to 0